“BE PREPARED OR PREPARE TO FAIL”.

 - Tell me about a time when you had to identify the underlying causes to a problem.

-- Describe a time when you had to analyze a problem and generate a solution.
+- Describe a time when you had to analyse a problem and generate a solution.

 - Tell me about a situation where you had to solve a problem or make a decision that required careful thought.
 What did you do?